ddsbook/blog/2014/drafts/when-bar-graphs-go-awry.md

 But, when I saw this data for the first figure:

     Figure: Information Security Incidents Involving PII, Fiscal Years 2009–2013:

-    [Refer to PDF for image: vertical bar graph]

     Fiscal year: 2009;
     Number of reported incidents: 10,481.